-At first glance, these may look like regular, unsuspecting, run-of-the-mill mimosas but one sip will reveal that there’s a little something extra hiding in there.
+At first glance, these turnt tequila mimosas may look regular, unsuspecting, and run-of-the-mill but one sip will reveal that there’s a little something extra hiding in there.
 And.
 It’s.
 Lit.

 You know how they say never go to the grocery store hungry?
 Well, I’ve learned that the same principle applies to the liquor store.
 Don’t go in there with time to kill and piqued curiosity.
 Your mind will swim with all the delicious concoctions you can mix up…or maybe that’s just me?
 Anyway, that’s how this drink happened.
 One of my girlfriends turned me on to St. Germain in mimosas a few months ago and it has been on my shopping list since then so I picked up a bottle.
 Then I thought, “You know what else would be interesting in a mimosa?
 Tequila!”
 I grabbed a couple of other things before heading to the checkout and added this recipe to my recipe to-do list.
 After playing with the proportions a bit I came up with something that is both tasty and potent!

 I hope you incorporate these into your next brunch (or whatever) and have a great weekend!
+If you can’t get enough champagne, check out my pomegranate champagne cocktail or citrus champagne sparklers.
 Thanks for reading!